AI-Assisted Colonoscopy: How Computer-Aided Detection Improves Polyp and Adenoma Detection

 What Is AI-Assisted Colonoscopy and How Does It Work?

 Computer-aided detection (CADe) in colonoscopy represents one of the most successful clinical applications of medical artificial intelligence.
 These systems use deep learning algorithms, primarily convolutional neural networks (CNNs), trained on hundreds of thousands of annotated colonoscopy images and videos.
-During a procedure, the AI processes each video frame in real time (typically within 30 milliseconds), identifying regions suspicious for polyps and displaying visual alerts (boxes, highlights, or markers) on the endoscopy monitor to direct the operator's attention.
+During a procedure, the AI processes each video frame in real time (typically within tens of milliseconds), identifying regions suspicious for polyps and displaying visual alerts (boxes, highlights, or markers) on the endoscopy monitor to direct the operator's attention.

 What Does the Evidence Show About AI Improving Adenoma Detection?